cloudmesh-community/hid-sp18-419/swagger/cloudmesh/google_compute_engine/README.md

 * A Google Cloud Platform account
 * The Gcloud API installed

-A service account has been provided for testing.
+A service account was created for testing.
+It will be provided upon request.
+To run from a different service account, rename the .json credentials file from Google to `configuration_gce_419.json` and put it in the empty `etc` folder.
+The service will not run without a credentials file there.

 [This tutorial](https://github.com/cloudmesh/book/blob/master/tutorial/google-compute-engine.md)
 walks through the whole process.